Music at Emmanuel

 At Emmanuel we rejoice in diversity and recognise that everyone worships differently.
 During the 9.15am Informal Eucharist the music is of a more contemporary variety, including the Anderson ‘Clap’ Gloria and the Caribbean “Halle, halle, halleuiah” sequence and other music which most engages the very youngest members of our congregation.

-If you would like to find out more about music at Emmanuel please speak to Andrew Kwan, our Director of Music after the Sunday Eucharist or click on the “contact us” section of this website.
+If you would like to find out more about music at Emmanuel please click on the “contact us” section of this website.

 We host several choral and orchestral concerts a year which are advertised on the pew sheet, monthly e-mailings and on the Church notice board, including our an annual concert series co-ordinated by our pianist in residence, Maria Garzon.